Daniel Duncan became Executive Secretary-Treasurer of the Maritime Trades Department, AFL-CIO, on April 1, 2011.

 After college, Duncan worked as a newspaper reporter in Tennessee and Florida before becoming director of the Ft.
 Lauderdale (FL) senior employment program for the National Council of Senior Citizens.

-The Seafarers International Union hired Duncan in 1987 to work in its Jacksonville (FL) hall as a field representative.
+The Seafarers International Union hired Duncan in 1987 as a field representative in its Jacksonville, FL hall. .
 In 1989, he was transferred to the union’s headquarters in Camp Springs, MD to work in the communications department – eventually becoming the director of communications in 1996.